patricklin26/patricklin26.github.io/index.md

 ## About Me

-I am a postdoctoral researcher at the Dept. of Pediatrics, UC San Diego.
-My PI is [Dr. Eniko Sajti](https://pediatrics.ucsd.edu/research/faculty-labs/sajti-lab/index.html).
-I was a postdoctoral researcher in the Department of Bioengineering at UCSD from September 2021 to June 2024.
+I am a postdoctoral researcher in the lab of [Dr. Eniko Sajti](https://pediatrics.ucsd.edu/research/faculty-labs/sajti-lab/index.html) at the Dept. of Pediatrics, UC San Diego.
+Before joining the Sajti lab, I was a postdoctoral researcher in the Department of Bioengineering at UCSD from September 2021 to June 2024.

 I received my Ph.D. in Biology with a Specialization in Bioinformatics from Sun Yat-Sen University under the supervision of Dr. Chung-I Wu (2021).
 I received my bachelor’s degree in the School of Biomedical Engineering at Southern Medical University (2010).
 Both universities are located in Guangzhou.